Default branch

 - Configure branch protection for groups.

-Administrators of self-managed instances can customize the initial default branch protection for projects hosted on that instance.
-Individual groups and subgroups can override this instance-wide setting for their projects.
+Administrators of GitLab Self-Managed instances can customize the initial default branch protection for projects hosted on that instance.
+Individual groups and subgroups can override the instance default setting for their projects.

 - On the left sidebar, at the bottom, select Admin.